nonlin-lin-chaos-order-etc-etal/i2pchat/FAQ.md

 ## Answer

 Put https://raw.githubusercontent.com/hypnosis-i2p/i2pqtchat/master/SeedlessFallbackList.txt
 file into your I2P Messenger application folder, see below.
-After that, close the application and re-launch.
+After that, close the I2P Messenger application and re-launch.

  * If you built under Qt Creator, this folder will be `../build*`.